mobileink/doc.HoTT/README.md

   drawing the distinction, but is very concise; it could use more detail, plus some concrete examples, in my opinion.

+* Add contrasting set-theoretic examples wherever type-theoretic concepts are explained.
+It makes it a lot easier to see what's going on if you can relate the unfamiliar stuf to what you already know.

 * The relation between the "things" and inference.
 HoTTB chapter 1 offers a very concise account of this, which I understand to mean that inference in set theory is "external" to its objects (sets),